rvigneshwaran/one-snippet-pro/programming-go-lang/README.md

 9. Iterating over a slice using the range keyword.
 10. Creating a multidimensional slice.

+These examples cover a range of common operations with slices and showcase their flexibility and functionality in Go.
+Feel free to explore and experiment with these examples to further understand and utilize slices in your Go programs.
 ## Conditionals

 1. For loop with a condition.